-Where does one begin with the life and legacy of Eleanor Rosevelt?
+Where does one begin with the life and legacy of Eleanor Roosevelt?
 She was a powerhouse and one of our earliest activists.

 Before even stepping foot into The White House, Eleanor Roosevelt was making a difference.
-During World War I, she lent her talents to the American Red Cross and Navy hospitals, where she spent time volunteering.
-She remained busy with teaching as well as her commitment to organizations like the League of Women Voters.
+During World War I, she lent her talents to the American Red Cross and Navy hospitals, where she volunteered.
+She remained busy teaching and committed to organizations like the League of Women Voters.

 At the time, she received backlash regarding these views, but it did not deter her from doing what she could to advocate for an equal nation, particularly her support of the anti-lynching bill.
 These moves made her a target in her own right.

 She had a hand in the appointment of many African Americans into a variety of important leadership roles.
-She also became a member of The National Association for the Advancement of Colored People and the National Urban League.
+She also joined The National Association for the Advancement of Colored People and the National Urban League.

 Eleanor Roosevelt also advocated for gender equality.
 She expanded relief programs to help aid and support women who were facing unemployment.
 Many of her frequent conferences were women-specific and focused on the struggles and requirements of women.
 She believed that women working in the household were entitled to the right to work and get paid, just like men.

-She wrote a daily newspaper column, a magazine column, hosted a radio show, and held frequent press conferences in the White House, an unprecedented practice at the time.
+She wrote a daily newspaper and magazine column, hosted a radio show, and held frequent press conferences in the White House, an unprecedented practice at the time.

 The first-ever press conference held in the White House during her husband's presidency was hers, ahead of her husband.
-Women writers and reporters were not allowed to cover the president's press conferences.
+Women writers and reporters were prohibited from covering the president's press conferences.
 So, she launched her own press conferences for women writers only.
 She also supported government-funded programs for artists and writers.

-She is seen as the first blogger or perhaps influencer of our time, as she wrote a syndicated newspaper column entitled "My Day" from December 1935 until shortly before her death in 1962.
-She used her platform as First Lady and her column to share her day and to express her positions on a wide range of social and political issues.
+She is seen as the first blogger or perhaps influencer of our time, as she wrote a syndicated newspaper column entitled "My Day" from December 1935 until shortly before she died in 1962.
+She used her platform as First Lady and column to share her day and express her positions on various social and political issues.

 After her residency in the White House, President Truman appointed Eleanor to be part of the first U.S. delegation to the U.N.
-She went on to chair the Human Rights Committee.
+She chaired the Human Rights Committee.

 In September 1948, Eleanor delivered her most notable speech, "The Struggle for Human Rights."
-She urged U.N. members to pass the Universal Declaration of Human Rights, a defining document on the global stage that remains to this day.
+She urged U.N. members to pass the Universal Declaration of Human Rights, a defining document on the global stage that remains today.